lgalaz/fullstack-javascript/typescript/Tsconfig_Compiler_Options/explanation.md

 }
 ```

+Use `target` and `module` to control output syntax. `strict` enables the strictest safety checks.

 ## Important Strict Flags

 - `noImplicitAny`: disallow implicit `any`
 - `strictNullChecks`: make `null` and `undefined` explicit
 - `noUncheckedIndexedAccess`: safer indexing

+These flags catch subtle bugs like missing null checks or unsafe indexing.

 ## Incremental Builds